Color in photography is a powerful tool to control the mood and grab the viewer’s attention.

 But minor details like scattered berries or herbs can differ from your main palette.
 And the green of the herbs can bring out a very subtle contrast of pastel shades of orange and blue.

 Other types of color contrast can play the lead in your experiments too.
 Red and green is another common combination.
 So is purple and yellow.

-I like to diverge from the straight line between two complementary color.
+I like to diverge from the straight line between two complementary colors.
 This means pairing light blue not with orange, but with pink.

-There are many types of hues and tints that you can use within the wheel to personalize your color choice.
+There are many hues and tints that you can use within the wheel to personalise your color choice.

 Color theory is complicated and versatile.
 There are no fixed rules to go by.